cds-snc/cra-claim-tax-benefits/README.md

 - [Heroku](https://www.heroku.com/home) is a fully-managed platform as a service.
 We use Heroku [Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) to build disposable applications per pull request, facilitating code reviews.
 - [Snyk](https://snyk.io/) is a software as a service product that scans through our dependencies for packages with known issues.
 It alerts us when a version of a package we’re using has a known exploit.
 - [LGTM](https://lgtm.com/) is a software as a service product for continuous security analysis.
 It analyzes each pull request for potential security vulnerabilities.
-- [SonarQube](https://www.sonarqube.org/) is a software as a service product for code quality analysis.
-It analyzes each pull request for code smells, potential security holes, or bugs to ensure better coding practice.

 ### Automated tests